mrgnhnt96/revali/doc-site/docs/constructs/revali_server/core/30-implied_binding.md

 There are certain classes that do not need [binding annotations](./binding).

 :::warning
-It is highly discouraged to used these directly, prefer to use [binding](./binding) with a [pipe](./pipes).
-Using these classes makes testing harder
+It is highly discouraged to used these, prefer to use [binding](./binding) with a [pipe](./pipes) or [route modifiers](./).
+Using these can make testing harder and make your code harder to understand.
 :::

 | Types | |